 Recommended reading for this retreat: Buddha’s Nature by Wes Nisker.

 Held outdoors, or if bad weather, indoor location: Upper Walking Hall.
 This retreat is designed as a smaller and more intimate retreat.
 It will mostly be held outdoors but should bad weather visit us, we will have an indoor location – the upper Walking Hall.
-We want you to know that this upper walking hall is located at the top of a flight of stairs adjacent to the main meditation hall.
-It is not accessible by wheelchair or scooter.
-If you have mobility limitations such that you cannot climb a flight of stairs (or hike a moderate distance) this retreat is not appropriate for you.
-Please call the registration department for more details BEFORE you register for this retreat if you have concerns related to accessibility to the upper Walking Hall or the short hike to the daily outdoor meditation location.
+The upper Walking Hall is accessible by the stairs to the left as you enter the Retreat Hall foyer, or by a path at the back of the building, on the left.
+If you have mobility limitations such that you cannot hike a moderate distance this retreat is may not be appropriate for you.
+Please call the registration department for more details BEFORE you register for this retreat if you have concerns related to the short hike to the daily outdoor meditation location.